-- Your name, date of birth, and Social Security number - Names and addresses of all employers - o Dates you worked at each employer - $\circ$ $\;$ Your citizenship status or authorization to work - Job search requirements are optional for all claimants until the Pandemic State of Emergency is lifted. - The one-week waiting period to be eligible for unemployment benefits is waived until December 28, 2020. - Once you are approved, you will need to submit a weekly claim for each week you are unemployed. - If you are unsure of your eligibility, apply anyway.
+- You must provide basic information, including: - o Your name, date of birth, and Social Security number - o Names and addresses of all employers - o Dates you worked at each employer - o Your citizenship status or authorization to work - Job search requirements are optional for all claimants until the Pandemic State of Emergency is lifted. - The one-week waiting period to be eligible for unemployment benefits is waived until December 28, 2020. - Once you are approved, you will need to submit a weekly claim for each week you are unemployed. - If you are unsure of your eligibility, apply anyway.
 Complete the application as best you can and ESD will follow up with you as soon as possible. - For information on temporary layoffs, standby and furloughs, click here.